 - Honor the parking permit card given to you by the Boston College Police.
 This stipulates a 20-minute time limit for parking outside the residence hall during the loading of personal belongings.

-No, we are unable to offer space for private functions because of the many events already taking place on campus.
-We would suggest, however, that you contact a local restaurant or hotel.
-Individual school/college diploma ceremonies should be completed by 2:00 p.m.
+No, we are unable to offer space for private functions because due to the many University-sponsored events taking place on campus.
+We would suggest that you contact a local restaurant or hotel for private functions.
+Individual school/college diploma ceremonies should be completed between 2:00 and 2:30 p.m.

 It is recommended that guests plan their attire based on the weather.
 The weather in the Boston area in May ranges from extremely hot and humid to very cool and possibly rainy.
 The campus terrain is quite hilly, so comfortable shoes are highly recommended.
 Most guests prefer business casual attire.